Predicting Intraoperative Hypoxemia with Hybrid Inference Sequence Autoencoder Networks

 \subsubsection{Evaluation Metrics}

 We use area under the receiver operating characteristic curve (ROC-AUC) and area under the precision-recall curve (PR-AUC) to evaluate the overall prediction performance averaged on all possible output threshold.
 Note that PR-AUC is more informative in evaluating imbalanced datasets~\cite{davis2006relationship}.
-We report the number of alarms per 10 hours of surgery (False Ala./Hr) with a 5-minute \textit{redundant alarm suppression} window (i.e., consider as single alarm if a second alarm goes off within a 5-minute window), averaged on all possible model sensitivity.
+We report the number of average false alarms per hours of surgery (False Ala./Hr) with a 5-minute \textit{redundant alarm suppression} window (i.e., consider as single alarm if a second alarm goes off within a 5-minute window), averaged on all possible model sensitivity.
 Please see more discussion on alarm suppression in \autoref{sec: practical}.